-After enjoying the huge and delicious breakfast buffet at the Grand Hotel Rogaška, we dragged our bags to the nearby bus station in Rogaška Slatina and took a bus to Celje.
+After enjoying the big and delicious breakfast buffet at the Grand Hotel Rogaška, we dragged our bags to the nearby bus station in Rogaška Slatina and took a bus to Celje.
 Our plan was actually to get to Celje, store our luggage there and do some sightseeing and then continue to Ljubljana, to change to a bus to Kamnik, our home for the next two nights.

 When we were finished with the castle, we walked back to the roundabout and continued to the Old Town.
-We came to the Chapel of St. Elizabeth and visited the Abbey Church of St. Daniel before we had risotto and pizza at an italian restaurant at the Plague Pillar.
+We came to the Chapel of St. Elizabeth and visited the Abbey Church of St. Daniel before we had risotto and pizza at an Italian restaurant at the Plague Pillar.
 Celje actually has more to offer, like the Celje Regional Museum, the Center for Contemporary Art, the Museum of Recent History and the Racka Gallery for Erotic Art.
 However, we had to continue our journey and were ready to go to Kamnik.

 Our main reason to visit Kamnik would have to wait for the next day, as it was already evening: Velika Planina, a settlement in the Kamnik Alps, which you can reach by cable car.
-We also planned to go sightseeing in Kamnik, which offers museums, architecture and is a fine destination itself.
+We also planned to go sightseeing in Kamnik, which offers museums, architecture and is a beautiful destination itself.
 For today, we just settled for the supermarket and later walked around a bit and went to have a late dinner.